akrepkov/Timer/README.md

 ```
 2. Developed the app
   Created App.tsx (or App.js) with React Native components.
-  Defined egg timer buttons with images and timer logic using React hooks.
+  Defined egg timer buttons with custom images and timer logic using React hooks.
   Used useState, useRef, and useEffect to manage timer and cleanup.
   Added vibration when timer finishes.
   Styled the app using StyleSheet and responsive dimensions.